List of most expensive association football transfers

-The following is a list of most expensive association football transfers, which details the highest transfer fees ever paid for players, as well as transfers which set new world transfer records.
+The following is a list of most expensive association football transfers, which details the highest transfer fees ever paid for players and managers, as well as transfers which set new world transfer records.
 The first confirmed record transfer was of Willie Groves from West Bromwich Albion to Aston Villa for £100 in 1893, made just eight years after the introduction of professionalism by the Football Association in 1885.

-The current transfer record was set by the transfer of Neymar from Barcelona to Paris Saint-Germain for €222 million (£200 million) in August 2017.
-While the current record for women was set by the transfer of Olivia Smith from Liverpool to Arsenal for €1.157 million (£1 million) in July 2025.
+The current transfer record was set by the transfer of Neymar from Barcelona to Paris Saint-Germain for €222 million (£200 million) in August 2017, while the current record for women was set by the transfer of Grace Geyoro from Paris Saint-Germain to London City Lionesses for €1.65 million (£1.43 million) in September 2025.

 Highest transfer records in association football

-All selling clubs involved in transfers on this list are under UEFA's jurisdiction.
-Most players transfer to clubs from the Big Five Leagues, with half of them being Premier League clubs.
-Saudi Arabian clubs are the only purchasing clubs not under UEFA's jurisdiction.
-Overall, Manchester United has made the list nine times for player purchases, the most among all clubs.
+The majority of transfers on the list involve clubs from the Big Five leagues, with Premier League clubs accounting for half of all player sales and purchases.
+Saudi Arabian clubs are the only non-Big Five purchasing clubs on the list, while the non-Big Five selling clubs include Ajax and Benfica.
+Overall, Real Madrid made the list eight times for player purchases, the most among all clubs.

+Half of the transfers on the list reached €100 million.
 Romelu Lukaku appears on this list three times for moves to Manchester United, Inter Milan, and Chelsea.
-Neymar and Cristiano Ronaldo appear on the list twice.
+Enzo Fernández, Cristiano Ronaldo and Neymar appear on the list twice.
 All of the players on the list are of European (UEFA), South American (CONMEBOL) or African (CAF) origin.
-There are currently no players on the list from the remaining regions; North America (CONCACAF), Asia (AFC) and Oceania (OFC).
+There are currently no players from the remaining regions; North America (CONCACAF), Asia (AFC) and Oceania (OFC).
 Ten French players have made their name on the list, the most among all countries.

 Most transfer fees listed are not officially disclosed by the trading clubs and are reported by reliable mainstream media.
 Different media outlets may report varying transfer fees.
 The transfer fees are ranked in Euro (€) and based on the exchange rate at the time of the transfer.